-Other long-term financial investments are non-derivative financial assets in the form of shares and participation
+Other long-term financial investments are non-derivative financial assets in the form of shares and participation of other companies (minority interest) held with a long-term perspective.

 Initial recognition

 Capital investments are initially recognized at acquisition cost, which is the fair value of the remuneration paid, including direct acquisition cost of the investment (the financial asset).
 All purchases and sales of capital investments are recognized on the "trading date" of the transaction, i.e., the date on which the Group commits to purchase or sell the asset.